webtorrent/webtorrent/README.md

 ## NPM Modules

 Most of the active development is happening inside of smaller npm modules which will be used by WebTorrent.
-These are the modules we are writing to make WebTorrent work:
+These are the modules I am writing to make WebTorrent work:

 - [webtorrent](https://github.com/feross/webtorrent) (main repo)
 - [magnet-uri](https://github.com/feross/magnet-uri)